zalayeto/WeatherTest/readme.md

 ## Design

+### Architecture

-MVC 5 + WebApi with Unity
+MVC 5 + WebApi with Unity and AngularJS in the client.

 ### Key decisions